Mental Health & Wellbeing

 ERASE: erase=expect respect & a safe education.
 ERASE is a government of British Columbia strategy with the goal of building safe and caring school communities.
 This includes empowering students, parents, educators and community partners who support them to get help with challenges, report concerns to schools, and learn about complex issues facing students.

 Family Smart: FamilySmart® comes alongside young people and families to provide support, navigation assistance and information and then invites them and professionals to come alongside each other to learn with and from each other to enhance the quality of experiences and services for child and youth mental health.
-Squamish’s Parent in Residence, who can provide support, can be reached at [email protected] (Phone # 604 878 3400)
+Family Peer Support Worker located in Squamish, [email protected] phone: 604-607-9568

 Family Smart PiR (Parent in Residence) Brochure: Parents in Residence are available to provide peer support to all families living in BC and to CASA families in Edmonton, Alberta.
 We work in the community and on-site at BC Children’s Hospital’s Kelty Mental Health Resource Centre, at Surrey Memorial’s Child & Adolescent Psychiatric Stabilization Unit (CAPSU) and at CASA.